 Many businesses share survey results with the entire team, whereas others only share the information with immediate superiors or the management team.

 It is crucial to communicate positive and negative responses, even if we consider all feedback to be positive in purpose.

 Taking action is the most crucial part when surveying since this will be the time employees will feel they are heard.
 If you gather employee feedback and do nothing about it, you are not asking for opinions and are open to changes.

-Continue gathering pulse surveys and see what will be the effect of your actions before you have made it to the team.
+Continue gathering pulse surveys and see the effect of your actions before you have made it to the team.

-This will give a better understanding to the management on how to treat each employee and how they will run the company accordingly.
+This will give valuable insights to the management on how to treat each employee and how they will run the company accordingly.